wp-plugins/nextgen-facebook/readme.txt

 = Version 6.8 =

+*8074 lines in 36 files, with 42 classes and 272 functions*

 *Free* and Pro Versions:

 * Added a check for the WooCommerce ShareYourCart Extension, which must be disabled to avoid duplicate Open Graph meta tags.